usaid-cs/yesterday-i-learned/random.md

 1. Nepotism: rich people giving jobs to each other's relatives.
 1. 3.5 ounces is around a 100g.
 Unfortunately, it is 3.3 yards that is roughly 1 metre, rather than 3.5.
 1. A 1080p PenTile display has an actual resolution of [1564 x 880](https://medium.com/@suyashsrijan/1080p-pentile-is-not-true-1080p-9951b9e5c2ee) (66% of pixels, 81% on each side).
 They get away with this because VESA uses "50% Michelson contrast" to define boundaries of a pixel, rather than rows and lines.
-1. BPA in cup noodles containers ("cups") is [already](https://www.ncbi.nlm.nih.gov/pubmed/24966409) known to cause cardiometabolic problems.
-[TBHQ](https://en.wikipedia.org/wiki/Tert-Butylhydroquinone) in the noodles is also known to be carcinogenic.
 1. The source of the fire is usually well-burned, because there was a lot of oxygen at the time.
 All other places are poorly burned.
 This is how firemen ("[fire people](https://github.com/WCF/black-to-african-american)") deduce where a fire started.
 1. Chen can sometimes map to [程](https://en.wikipedia.org/wiki/John_S._Chen).
 1. Ken M's last name is [McCarthy](http://time.com/4258291/30-most-influential-people-on-the-internet-2016/).
 1. Calling Brian "B-rye" is [nothing new](http://www.urbandictionary.com/define.php?term=B-RYE).
 1. There are [745 T-shirt designs about gender pronouns](https://www.redbubble.com/shop/pronouns+t-shirts) on a single e-commerce site.
 1. Involuntary euthanasia is when a person is forced to kill itself.
 Non-voluntary euthanasia is when a person cannot give consent to have itself killed.
-1. While war-time Nazi Germany did not execute [eugenics](https://en.wikipedia.org/wiki/History_of_eugenics#Germany) to save food, killing millions of Jews surely should have had some effect on that metric.
 1. "I still do, but I used to, too." was from [Mitch Hedberg](https://www.youtube.com/watch?v=ndBjraV-3UY).
 The opening was "I used to do drugs."
 1. Now every other website bans being in an iframe to either prevent clickjacking or DDoS.
 1. [Goombas](http://mario.wikia.com/wiki/Goomba) are enemy mushrooms.